-About a month or so ago, one of my ninth graders brought up a great topic that was inspired by our reading of The Absolutely True Diary of a Part-Time Indian by Sherman Alexie.
+About a month or so ago,that was inspired by our reading of The Absolutely True Diary of a Part-Time Indian by Sherman Alexie.
 In this particular passage, Junior throws his textbook out of anger, but states that he never intended to hit his teacher with the book.
 On the day we were reading that particular passage, one young man said, “intentions don’t matter; he still hit the teacher.
 That was the result.
 Results are all that matters.”

 The debate instantly happened as kids brought up the idea of doing something in an attempt to be nice or to improve things.
 But, this young man held his position and actually swayed a few more classmates to his side.

 That led to the full Socratic Seminar for the following week with the question, “does intention matter?” as the starter for conversation.
 Students used the book as their jumping off point, recalling Junior’s intentions when he asked his friend, Rowdy, to go to the new school with him, Junior’s Father and his battle with alcohol, and, of course, when Junior threw the textbook out of anger.
 Eventually, that led to them relating this debate to their own lives, citing evidence about so many situations such as their parents trying to protect them, their friendship happenings, or their teachers thinking homework was good for them.

 I write about homework a lot and think it is one of the most misused practices in education.
 It is a practice that is based on many falsehoods.
 Those falsehoods, however, are rooted in good intentions.
 We want to foster responsibility, determination, a love of learning, and a desire to go further.
 All of those are great intentions; it’s what we want for all kids.